Glenfinnan Viaduct: Services

 The West Highland Line connects Fort William and Mallaig, and was a crucial artery for the local fishing industry and the Highland economy in general, which suffered enormously after the Highland Clearances of the 1800s.

 The line is used by passenger trains operated by ScotRail between Glasgow Queen Street and Mallaig, with Class 153 and Class 156 diesel multiple units.
 In the summer, West Coast Railways operates The Jacobite steam train along the line.
 It is a popular tourist event in the area, and the viaduct is one of the major attractions of the line.
 The Royal Scotsman also operates on the line.

 Depiction

 The viaduct is commemorated on this Bank of Scotland £10 note.

 The Glenfinnan Viaduct features on some Scottish banknotes.
 The 2007 series of notes issued by the Bank of Scotland depicts different bridges in Scotland as examples of Scottish engineering, and the £10 note features the Glenfinnan Viaduct.

 The Glenfinnan Viaduct has attracted increased fame beyond Scotland as a filming location for the Harry Potter film series, featuring in four of the films.
 Thus, the viaduct is sometimes referred to as "The Harry Potter Bridge".
 The association has led to hundreds of thousands more tourists each year, a significant strain on the hamlet of Glenfinnan and its vicinity.
-After its appearance in Harry Potter, British Transport Police had to warn fans not to walk on the viaduct after a handful of near misses with trains had occurred.
+After its appearance in Harry Potter, British Transport Police had to warn fans not to walk on the viaduct after a handful of close calls between pedestrians and trains had occurred.